 This easy single layer chocolate cake with chocolate ganache is perfect for weeknights, date nights, birthdays, and small dinner parties.
-Only one bowl needed and so quick to make – no butter, eggs, or mixer required!
-Recipe can be made in an 8-inch round, 9-inch round, or 8-inch square cake pan.
+Only one bowl needed and so quick to make – no butter, no eggs, and no mixer required!
+This one layer cake can be made in an 8-inch round, 9-inch round, 8-inch square cake pan, loaf pan, or cut the recipe in half for a 6-inch round cake pan.
+All options listed in the recipe notes!

 A slice of single layer chocolate cake with chocolate ganache